Craft Your Progress.

 The difference isn’t effort.

-Inevitable progress is not driven by effort—it emerges from strengthening three key capacities.
+Inevitable progress is not driven by effort—it arises from three distinct outcomes.

 Done Certainty

 The quality of decisions is a key driver of inevitable progress on the creative adventure.
-The leader asks:
+People who craft progress ask:

 How can I make decisions about moving my creative work forward that I can actually count on?